ADAM T. WHITTEN

 Adam graduated in 2012 from Texas Tech University School of Law, where he served as Editor-in-Chief of the Texas Tech Administrative Law Journal, earned a Certificate of Excellence in Legal Research, and was inducted into both the Phi Del Phi honor society and the National Order of Scribes for excellence in legal writing.

 Adam focuses his trial practice on civil matters related to real property, business, and consumer protection.
 He prefers to spend his time mediating cases and helping resolve disputes outside the courtroom.
 Both with attorney Michael J. Whitten and solo, Adam handles all manner of appeals.

-Adam serves as an Adjunct Professor of Business Law in the G. Brint Ryan College of Business at the University of North Texas, where he instructs students on business law, contracts, and the nature and functions of the legal system.
+Adam serves as a Lecturer of Business Law in the G. Brint Ryan College of Business at the University of North Texas, where he instructs students on business law, contracts, and the nature and functions of the legal system.